jmah/SwiftAutoLayout/README.md

 ### Baby's First Swift OSS

-As a sidenote, this is my first open-source Swift project!
+As a sidenote, this is [indragiek](https://github.com/indragiek)'s first open-source Swift project!
 I had a lot of fun building this and am super excited about the future of the language, especially once the glaring compiler issues have been sorted out.

 ### Todo